KseniaBittner/DSM2DTM/README.md

 ## BibTeX citation
-If you use this dataset to compare your findings with ours, please, cite the following publication:
+If you use this dataset to compare your findings with ours, please consider citing the following publication: